NixOS/nix.dev/source/tutorials/module-system/module-system.md

 ## Splitting Modules

-The module schema includes the `imports` attribute, which allows you to define further modules to import, enabling a *modular* approach where your configuration may be split into multiple files.
+The module schema includes the `imports` attribute, which allows incorporating further modules, for example to split a large configuration into multiple files.

 In particular, this allows you to separate option declarations from their call-sites in your configuration.